marnelfr/udemy.react/README.md

 But we shouldn't use the ``AuthContext`` in ``Button`` component which can be used in many other place for other purposes.

+## Rules of Hooks
+- Only call React Hooks in React Functions
+  - React Component Functions
+  - Custom Hooks
+- Only call React Hooks at the Top Level
+  - Don’t call them in nested functions
+  - Don’t call them in any block statements